Anosov representations with Lipschitz limit set: Introduction

 \section{Introduction}

-Let $\Gamma\subset\PGL_d(\R)$ be a discrete subgroup.
-Following Guivarc'h, Benoist \cite{limite} has shown that if $\Gamma$ contains a proximal element and acts irreducibly on $\R^d$ then its action on projective space $\P(\R^d)$ has a smallest closed invariant set.
-This is usually called \emph{Benoist's limit set} or simply \emph{the limit set} of $\Gamma$ on $\P(\R^d)$ and denoted by $\sf L_\Gamma.$
+Let $\G\subset\PGL_d(\R)$ be a discrete subgroup.
+Following Guivarc'h, Benoist \cite{limite} has shown that if $\G$ contains a proximal element and acts irreducibly on $\R^d$ then its action on projective space $\P(\R^d)$ has a smallest closed invariant set.
+This is usually called \emph{Benoist's limit set} or simply \emph{the limit set} of $\G$ on $\P(\R^d)$ and denoted by $\sf L_\G.$

-In contrast with the negatively curved situation, the limit set of a subgroup $\Gamma$ whose Zariski closure has rank $\geq2$ need not be a fractal object.
-Examples of this phenomena are provided, for example, by Benoist \cite{convexes1} in his work on strictly convex divisible sets, showing that these groups have a $\class^1$-sphere as limit set, or by Labourie \cite{labourie} where he proved that the limit set of a Hitchin representation is a $\class^1$-curve.
-We refer the reader to P.-S.-W \cite{PSW1} and to Zhang-Zimmer \cite{ZZ} for new examples of infinite co-volume Zariski-dense groups whose limit set is a proper $\class^1$ submanifold.
+In contrast with the negatively curved situation, the limit set of a subgroup $\G$ whose Zariski closure has rank $\geq2$ needs not be a fractal object.
+Examples of infinite co-volume Zariski-dense groups whose limit set is a proper $\class^1$ submanifold arise in the study of strictly convex divisible sets (Benoist \cite{convexes1}) and of Hitchin representations (Labourie \cite{labourie}).
+Lately, more examples of subgroups with this property were found by P.-S.-W. \cite{PSW1} and Zhang-Zimmer \cite{ZZ}.